 The catalpa tree (Catalpa spp.) is well-loved and recognized for its height, enormous heart-shaped leaves (up to 12 " long and 8" wide), twisted spreading branches, panicles of creamy white fragrant blossoms, and long dark brown seed pods.
 Though its tendency to spring up in odd places and grow rather quickly has earned it a reputation of being a bit of a "weed tree," plenty of folks love having this large graceful shade trees on their properties.
 They became popular at the turn of the century in the Northeast US and one often sees streets or cul-de-sacs named some variation "Catalpa Terrace" or "Catalpa Circle."

-Also known as western catalpa, northern catalpa, catawba, cigar tree and caterpillar tree, it is native to a wide-ranging area including North America, the Caribbean and East Asia.
+Also known as southern catalpa, hardy catalpa, western catalpa, northern catalpa, catawba, cigar tree and caterpillar tree, it is native to a wide-ranging area including North America, the Caribbean and East Asia.
 It's been cultivated throughout the US since the early 1800s.
-The flowers are attractive to bees and hummingbirds for pollination, and this tree is the sole host for the catalpa sphinx moth.
+The flowers are attractive to bees, butterflies, and hummingbirds for pollination, and this tree is the sole host for the catalpa sphinx moth.
 With dense foliage and large leaves, the catalpa provides excellent cover and shelter for a wide variety of song birds and wildlife.
 The tree's hardiness once made it an important source of lumber, particularly for railroad ties and fence posts.
 It's seen in many large parks due to its hardiness and graceful shape in the landscape, but as an urban tree the leaf litter can be somewhat problematic near sidewalks and cars.

 |Common Name||Catalpa, catawba, cigar tree, western catalpa|